codersclub/Discuz.ML/README.md

 #### 6. Minimum operating environment requirements

-**Security Tips: We strongly recommend that you use software such as operating systems, web servers, PHP, databases, and memory caches that are still within the support period of the development team.
-Software beyond the support period may bring unknown security risks to your site . **
+**Security Tips:** We strongly recommend that you use software such as operating systems, web servers, PHP, databases, and memory caches that are still within the support period of the development team.
+Software beyond the support period may bring unknown security risks to your site .

-**Performance tip: When MySQL< 5.7 or MariaDB < 10.2, InnoDB performance drops more severely, so sites running on production systems should upgrade to MySQL >= 5.7 or MariaDB >= 10.2 to avoid this problem. **
+**Performance tips:** When MySQL < 5.7 or MariaDB < 10.2, InnoDB performance drops more severely, so sites running on production systems should upgrade to MySQL >= 5.7 or MariaDB >= 10.2 to avoid this problem.

 | Software Name | Minimum Requirements | Recommended Version | Other Matters |
 | ------- | ---------- | ----------- | --------------------------------------------------------------------- |